-- (2) If the complainant does state a claim that would be a violation under this policy the Chief Human Resources Officer, or designee, will notify the complainant of that determination with seven (7) days of the determination being made. - Thereafter, the Chief Human Resources Officer will launch an a. investigation of the complaint utilizing an external provider to investigate. - Investigations shall be launched by the external provider within seven (7) b. days of the determination made by the Chief Human Resources Officer. - Depending on the nature of the claim, alleged harasser(s) may be removed c. from the worksite or placed on administrative leave (ADC) pending the outcome of the investigation. - All determinations made by the Chief Human Resources Officer, or designee, will (3) be reviewed with the County Attorney's Office prior to notices being sent. - Β. External Contracted Investigations - (1) Via the County Attorney's Office, the HR liaison shall refer the matter to the external provider. - (2) Once it has been determined that no internal conflicts exist between the external provider and the parties involved in the assigned complaint, the external provider shall coordinate their investigation plan with the HR liaison prior to the commencement of the investigation. - (3) Once the external provider and the HR liaison have determined the investigation plan, the HR liaison will schedule interview meetings with applicable parties.
-Interviews may be audio recorded to ensure accuracy of the interview. - (4) The external provider will conduct in-person interviews at its location, or another discrete location to thoroughly investigate and gather all facts pertaining to the complainant's allegations. - (5) At the conclusion of the investigation, the external provider will report the investigation outcome to the HR liaison via a final investigation report. - (6) Once the final report is received by the HR liaison, HR will proceed to notify the parties of the conclusion of the employment investigation. - (7)All investigation shall be completed in a prompt and thorough manner. - C. Internal HR Investigations
+- (1) If the complainant does not state a claim that would be a violation under this policy, the Chief Human Resources Officer, or designee will notify the complainant of that determination and provide resolution as appropriate.
+Such notifications shall be sent within seven (7) days of the determination made by the Chief Human Resources Officer or designee. - (2) If the complainant does state a claim that would be a violation under this policy the Chief Human Resources Officer, or designee, will notify the complainant of that determination with seven (7) days of the determination being made. - a.
+Thereafter, the Chief Human Resources Officer will launch an investigation of the complaint utilizing an external provider to investigate. - b.
+Investigations shall be launched by the external provider within seven (7) days of the determination made by the Chief Human Resources Officer. - c.
+Depending on the nature of the claim, alleged harasser(s) may be removed from the worksite or placed on administrative leave (ADC) pending the outcome of the investigation. - (3) All determinations made by the Chief Human Resources Officer, or designee, will be reviewed with the County Attorney's Office prior to notices being sent.

+B. External Contracted Investigations

+- (1) Via the County Attorney's Office, the HR liaison shall refer the matter to the external provider. - (2) Once it has been determined that no internal conflicts exist between the external provider and the parties involved in the assigned complaint, the external provider shall coordinate their investigation plan with the HR liaison prior to the commencement of the investigation. - (3) Once the external provider and the HR liaison have determined the investigation plan, the HR liaison will schedule interview meetings with applicable parties.
+Interviews may be audio recorded to ensure accuracy of the interview. - (4) The external provider will conduct in-person interviews at its location, or another discrete location to thoroughly investigate and gather all facts pertaining to the complainant's allegations. - (5) At the conclusion of the investigation, the external provider will report the investigation outcome to the HR liaison via a final investigation report. - (6) Once the final report is received by the HR liaison, HR will proceed to notify the parties of the conclusion of the employment investigation. - (7) All investigation shall be completed in a prompt and thorough manner.

+C. Internal HR Investigations